vvh24/is373/Containerization.md

 Containers use a system's operating system to create isolated environments for each application.
 Unlike virtual machines (VMs), which require a full OS for each instance, containers share the host's OS, making them lightweight and faster to start.

+## Containerization vs Virtualization

+## Containerization
+It allows multiple applications to run in isolated "containers" on the same computer.
+These containers use the host's Operating System (OS), which is the software that manages all hardware and software on a computer (like Windows, macOS, or Linux).
+Because containers share this single OS, they are lightweight (use less storage and memory) and fast to start up.

+## Virtualization
+This creates Virtual Machines (VMs) using a tool called a hypervisor.
+A VM is like a fully independent computer inside your main computer.
+Each VM has its own Operating System (OS), separate from the host's OS.
+This setup makes VMs heavier (use more storage and memory) and slower to start because each VM runs a full OS.